These webinars and events are created and run by our EdTech Demonstrators addressing local and regional needs but appropriate for a national audience.

 A session for school and multi-academy business managers and administrators.

-The session focuses on the use of Microsoft Excel to improve the processing of information and save time in a school office environment.
+The session focusses on the use of Microsoft Forms to improve information collection and save time in a school office environment.

 Peter Bradburn, delivering this session, has extensive experience in procurement and implementation of IT systems across both primary and secondary settings.
 Schools and MATs will be invited to gain further help with us through the EdTech Demonstrator programme; tailored to your specific requirements.